felipeloha/sample_agent/main.md

 ---

 ### STEP 1 — LOAD THE DATA
+A file called `companies.csv` is available in this project.
-The user will provide a CSV file with these fields: company_name, owner, owner_email, nic, sales
+It contains the following fields: company_name, owner, owner_email, nic, sales.

+At the start of every run, read this file to get the list of companies to process.
+Do not ask the user to provide or paste company data — it is already in the project.

 Parse it and confirm how many companies you loaded.